exitus1/Video-Scripts/website.md

 ## Decred Puts Coinholders in Control

 Anyone who stakes Decred has direct voting rights on protocol changes, proposals, and treasury spending.
+Stakers earn a portion of the block subsidy for their participation.

 ##  Development That Never Stops

 Decred's treasury is completely self-funded and comes from 10% of the block reward.
 This funding model ensures that development, marketing, and other project-related activities have a consistent funding source, independent of external capital or sponsors.

-## Untraceable Transactions

-Decred has integrated an opt-in coin mixing process into its hybrid mining system.
-This allows users to easily anonymize their coins through a mixnet.

-## Hybrid Mining

-The Decred hybrid PoW/PoS system is innovative in the way it blends security, decentralization, and user participation.
-By requiring consensus from both miners and stakers, it creates a more secure and stable environment compared to systems relying solely on PoW or PoS.

-## Stake.
-Vote.
-Earn

-Decred coin-holders can choose to lock their coins in Decred’s PoS mining system.
-Stakers earn directly from the block reward subsidy for their participation in governance decisions and securing the network.

 ## Proposals

 Decred’s proposal platform is the decision making force behind the Decred DAO.
 Anyone can submit a proposal to build on Decred and get funding from the Decred treasury.
 All proposals are time-anchored and censorship resistant.

+## DAO

+The combination of the treasury fund, proposal platform, stakeholder voting, and flexible contractor model allows Decred to operate as a Layer 1 Decentralized Autonomous Organization.

+## Untraceable Transactions

+Decred has integrated an opt-in coin mixing process into its hybrid mining system.
+This allows users to easily anonymize their coins through a mixnet.

  ## DEX

 Decred has built its own DEX using atomic-swap technology.
 This allows users to trade peer-to-peer with no trading fees or KYC.
 DEX development is funded by the Decred Treasury and is completely open-source.